haagahelia/swp22k-102image-back/Database/VM_db_steps.md

 # Checkout the Database Using VM

+Please notice that this is a guide for you to check the database out, not the guide to connect to it.

 1. Open Putty
 2. In the Host Name input box, add **195.148.22.114**.
 Keep the port as **22**